mshanken/impactseminar/README.md

 ##How it works

-There's two ways to do this either in your desktop or in our QA machine.
+There's two ways to do this, either in your desktop or in our QA machine.
 To start you need the following installed (QA's already installed)

 1. Node
 2. NPM